Thursday, January 15, 2015

 Prepare the vegetables:

-Heat 2 t vegetable oil in a heavy-bottomed frying pan.
+Heat 2 t vegetable oil in a frying pan.
 When heated, stir fry:

 (1 package shirataki noodles, drained and rinsed)